HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Related work

-\paragraph{Guidance techniques in diffusion.} Guidance methods~\cite{ho2022classifier,bansal2023universal,dhariwal2021diffusion,nair2023steered} have been used to control and guide diffusion denoising towards semantic maps, image classes, etc. In this paper, we propose a novel diffusion guidance formulation to align the contents in two images that have vastly different views.
+\textbf{Guidance techniques in diffusion.} Guidance methods~\cite{ho2022classifier,bansal2023universal,dhariwal2021diffusion,nair2023steered} have been used to control and guide diffusion denoising towards semantic maps, image classes, etc. These guidance techniques cannot enforce view-invariant image-image similarity, critical for aligning the contents in two images with vastly different viewpoints.